themohitpapneja/OSINT-Tool/README.md

 # Scrapper An OSINT-Tool
 Project for Gurugram Cyber Police Summer Internship 2020

+Download ChromeDriver and keep all the files under same folder.

 Run the scrapper.py in your terminal and you are good to go.

 You would need libraries
 >selenium